Attack-Resistant Federated Learning with Residual-based Reweighting: Related Work

-\mypara{Defending federated learning.} Recently, some researchers have proposed some defense strategies for robust federated learning \citep{Fung2018,Blanchard2017}.
+\mypara{Defending federated learning.} Recently, some researchers have proposed some defense strategies for robust federated learning \citep{Fung2018,Blanchard2017,Li2019}.
 FoolsGold \citep{Fung2018} is a defense mechanism against Sybil attacks by adjusting the learning rates of local models based on contribution similarity.
-The algorithm identifies grouped actions as Sybil attacks and promotes the diversity of local model update.
-However, FoolsGold may identify harmless participants as attackers when these participants have similar local data. \cite{Gu2018} proposed a model, CalTrain, that represents data with fingerprints to identify poisoned data and models. \cite{Konstantinov2019} propose to maintain a small reference dataset to justify the quality and accountability of models.
+The algorithm identifies grouped actions as Sybil attacks and promotes the diversity of local model update. \cite{Gu2018} proposed a model, CalTrain, that represents data with fingerprints to identify poisoned data and models. \cite{Konstantinov2019} propose to maintain a small reference dataset to justify the quality and accountability of models.
 While this method is effective, it requires a lot of time to evaluate each model in every single round.
 Our algorithm does not need an additional reference dataset before or after each aggregation process.

-Some researchers proposed to improve the privacy preservation of federated learning \citep{Bonawitz2017,Geyer2017,Truex2018,Thakkar2019}. \cite{Bonawitz2017} propose a privacy-preserving protocol for model aggregation in federated learning. \cite{Geyer2017} introduce differential privacy into federated learning.
+On the other hand, some researchers proposed to improve the privacy preservation of federated learning \citep{Bonawitz2017,Geyer2017,Truex2018,Thakkar2019}. \cite{Bonawitz2017} propose a privacy-preserving protocol for model aggregation in federated learning. \cite{Geyer2017} introduce differential privacy into federated learning.
 Instead of enhancing privacy preservation, we focus on the robustness of federated learning so that the global model should behave correctly even when there is a large portion of malicious participants.